pgspider/sqlite_fdw/README.md

 ## CREATE USER MAPPING options

-There is no user or password conceptions in SQlite, hence `sqlite_fdw` no need any `CREATE USER MAPPING` command.
+There is no user or password conceptions in SQLite, hence `sqlite_fdw` no need any `CREATE USER MAPPING` command.

 In OS `sqlite_fdw` works as executed code with permissions of user of PostgreSQL server.
 Usually it is `postgres` OS user.
 For interacting with SQLite database without access errors ensure this user have follow permissions:
 - read permission on all directories by path to the SQLite database file;